-Size of the Profile Tree In this set of experiments, we evaluate the size of the context tree for different mappings of the context parameters to the levels of the tree.
+Size of the Profile Tree.
+In this set of experiments, we evaluate the size of the context tree for different mappings of the context parameters to the levels of the tree.

 Using a Real Profile.
-The real profile has 522 user Each preference consists of three context values (accompanying_people, time, location), an attribute_name, an attribute_value and an interest score.
-The active domains of the context parameters have 4, 17, 100 values, respectively.
 We count the total number of cells and the total number of bytes of the context tree that is created for each ordering of the context parameters.
 Let A stand for accompanying_people, T for time and L for location.
 We call order 1 the ordering in which A is assigned to the first level of the tree, T to the second and L to the third one, that is the ordering (A, T, L).
-Order 2 is the ordering (A, L, T), order 3 is (T, A, L), order 4 is (T, L, A), order 5 is (L, A, T) and order 6 is (L, T, A).
-As shown in Fig. 5, the orderings that result in trees with smaller sizes are the ones that map the context parameter with large domains lower in the tree.
+Order 2 is the ordering (A,L, T), order 3 is (T, A, L), order 4 is (T, L, A), order 5 is (L, A, T) and order 6 is (L, T, A).
+As shown in Fig. 3, the orderings that result in trees with smaller sizes are the ones that map the context parameter with large domains lower in the tree.
 In addition, all trees occupy less space than storing preferences sequentially.

 Using Synthetic Profiles.
 We study the size of the tree as a function of the size of the profile (i.e, number of user preferences).
 Synthetic profiles have three context parameters, and thus, the profile tree has three levels (plus one for the leaves).
 There are three different types regarding the cardinality of the domains of the context parameters: a domain with 50 values, a domain with 100 values and a domain with 1000 values and profiles with various numbers (500, 1000, 5000 and 10000) of user preferences.
 Context values are drawn from their corresponding domain, either using a uniform data distribution, or a zipf data distribution with a =1.5.
 The size of the tree depends on the ordering of context parameters.
 We call order 1 the ordering in which the parameter whose domain has 50 values is assigned to the first level, the parameter with 100 values to the second one, and the parameter with 1000 values to the last one.
-Order 2 is the ordering (50, 1000, 100), order 3 is (100, 50, 1000), order 4 is (100, 1000, 500), order 5 is (1000, 50, 100) and order 6 is (1000, 100, 50).
-As expected, storage is minimized when the parameters with large domains are placed lower in the tree (Fig. 6 (left, center)).
-For the zipf distribution (Fig. 6, center), the total number of cells is smaller than for the uniform distribution (Fig. 6, left), because using the zipf distribution "hot" values appear more frequently in preferences, i.e., more context values are the same.

-In the last experiment, we show that the best way of assigning parameters to levels depends on the percentage of values from the domain of each parameter that actually appears in the preferences.
-Thus, if a parameter has a very skewed data distribution, it may be more space efficient to map it higher in the tree, even if its domain is large (Fig. 6, right).
+Order 2 is the ordering (50, 1000, 100), order 3 is (100, 50, 1000), order 4 is (100, 1000, 50), order 5 is (1000, 50, 100) and order 6 is (1000, 100, 50).
+As expected, storage is minimized when the parameters with large domains are placed lower in the tree (Fig. 4 (left, center)).
+For the zipf distribution (Fig. 4, center), the total number of cells is smaller than for the uniform distribution (Fig. 4, left), because "hot" values appear more frequently in preferences, i.e., more context values are the same.
+We also consider the case in which one of the parameter is highly skewed.
+In this case, it may be more space efficient to map it higher in the tree, even if its domain is large (Fig. 4, right).
 In this experiment, the profile has 5000 preferences, and the context parameters have domains with 50, 100 and 200 values.
 The values of the parameters with domains with 50 and 100 values are selected using a uniform data distribution and the values of the parameter with 200 values using a zipf data distribution with various values for the parameter a, varying from 0 (corresponding to the uniform distribution) to 3.5 (corresponding to a very high skew).
-Order 1 is the ordering (50, 100, 200), order 2 is (50, 200, 100) and $order\ 3$ is (200, 50, 100).
+Order 1 is the ordering (50, 100, 200), order 2 is (50, 200, 100) and order 3 is (200, 50, 100).